smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/EVALUATE_SYNTAX.md

 ```

 !!! warning
-    - If the dataset you want to use does not contain a target column, it is not possible to evaluate the performance of the model.
+    - If the dataset you want to use does not contain a target, it is not possible to evaluate the performance of the model.

 ## __3. EVALUATE Example__